ElliotSemiColon/backup-utility/README.md

 ## Download _(only tested on Windows)_
 Extract the .rar to a folder and run the exe\
-If the program doesn't run, you may need to install [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1)\
+If the program doesn't run, you may need to install [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1)
+### Versions

 ## Demonstration of program